 2018 FIA WTCR & Peugeot 308 TCR

 In 2018, the world largest touring car series (FIA WTCC and TCR International Series) merged to create FIA WTCR (FIA World Touring Car Cup).
 Mato Homola, as the only race driver from Slovakia, joined this elite championship with a full race grid of 26 race drivers.
-He will represent Slovakia on the World Championship level, with Peugeot 308 TCR in Belgian DG SportCompétition, with direct Peugeot Sport factory support.
+He represented Slovakia on the World Championship level, with Peugeot 308 TCR in Belgian DG SportCompétition, with semi-factory support from Peugeot Sport.
+The highlight of the season was FIA WTCR 2018 Race of Portugal, where Mato won a race ahead of 4-times World Champion Yvan Muller.
+In the overall FIA WTCR results, Mato finished on P18.

 2017 New challenge in TCR with Opel Astra OPC TCR